programminghistorian/ph-submissions/en/drafts/originals/interactive-visualization-with-plotly.md

     <p>Figure 15.
 A three-column plot with a bar chart subplot showing the number of accused by
         gender, a line graph showing the number of male and female accused by year, and a box plot showing the distribution and outlier values of male and female accused by age.
-If readers hover over the box plot, they can access the minimum, maximum, median, and interquartile range of the data.
-Click to explore an interactive variant of this plot. <a href="https://programminghistorian.github.io/ph-submissions/assets/interactive-visualization-with-plotly/interactive-visualization-with-plotly-15.html" target="_blank">Click to explore an interactive variant of this plot</a>.</p>
+If readers hover over the box plot, they can access the minimum, maximum, median, and interquartile range of the data. <a href="https://programminghistorian.github.io/ph-submissions/assets/interactive-visualization-with-plotly/interactive-visualization-with-plotly-15.html" target="_blank">Click to explore an interactive variant of this plot</a>.</p>
 </figcaption>
 </figure>